JustinGillespie/nextjs-simplyrets/README.md

 ### Code

-I prefer the seperation of "smart" and "dumb" components (container/component pattern). `/components` will contain UI components and helpers that have little to no internal state. `/containers` is similar to a "controller" or "view controller" in MVC and MVVC respectivelly.
+I prefer the separation of "smart" and "dumb" components (container/component pattern). `/components` will contain UI components and helpers that have little to no internal state. `/containers` is similar to a "controller" or "view controller" in MVC and MVVC respectively.
 Renders the containers on the page, which will manage state and pass it down to children.

 #### Structure